 InterHarmony Opens First Ever Online Music Conservatory

-InterHarmony will open the first ever online music conservatory offering an exciting journey of learning classical music from virtual to actual!
+InterHarmony opens the first ever online music conservatory offering students an exciting journey of learning classical music from virtual to actual!

 — Misha Quint, Cellist and Music Director of InterHarmony School of Music

-Students can submit applications online at musicschool.interharmony.com until June 23 for the Fall Semester that starts in September.
-More information can be found at musicschool.interharmony.com, calling 561.288.0046, or emailing musicschool@interharmony.com.
+Students can submit applications online at www.interharmonymusicschool.com until June 23 for the Fall Semester that starts in September.
+More information can be found at www.interharmonymusicschool.com, calling 561.288.0046, or emailing info@interharmonymusicschool.com.

 At this almost surreal time, when “sounds of music” are fading in the air of uncertainties, the appearance of InterHarmony International School of Music brings hope to many people who want to learn music and have a strong will no matter what to reach their goals.